julius-muller/vcfstash/README.md

-Here's a README that explains the project's purpose and usage:

 # VCFstash

 A tool to accelerate VCF annotations of large VCF files by maintaining a cache of frequently shared variants across human WGS samples.